andreburgaud/jssl/README.md

 ## Java Compilation

-To execute a local non-native version, create a first a distribution:
+To execute a local non-native version, first, create a distribution:

 ```